-One of the very first questions entrepreneurs ask themselves is: “where is my ideal customer located?”
+One of the very first questions entrepreneurs ask themselves is: “Where is my ideal customer located?”
 This answer would vary depending on the industry and nature of the business.
 For example, an E-commerce company selling female fashion within the UK should target users located in the UK.
 Structuring your Ad Words targeting should be pretty simple, right?
-It should be simple but the double layer targeting option in Google Ad Words has led to advertisers getting things a bit mixed-up.
+It should be simple but the double-layer targeting option in Google Ad Words has led to advertisers getting things a bit mixed up.

 With Google Ad Words, you have two levels of targeting that should be fully configured according to your advertising goals.
-These location targeting levels will be discussed below and their impact on an account’s quality score.
-For clarity sake, quality score is a grade (1-10) used by search engines like Google, Bing and Yahoo to assess the relevance of your ad to users.
+These location targeting levels will be discussed below as their impact on an account’s quality score.
+For clarity’s sake, a quality score is a grade (1-10) used by search engines like Google, Bing and Yahoo to assess the relevance of your ad to users.
 It is a relevance score that is determined by the connection between your keywords, ads and landing page.
 A higher quality score means you will pay less and rank higher during the ad auction.
 You might be thinking this is a bit of jargon or too technical.
 We’ll get back to the topic of the quality score after looking into the targeting layers in Ad Words.

 Google Ad Words location settings: